prompted365/fire-enrich/README.md

 ## Our Open Source Philosophy

 Let's be blunt: professional data enrichment services are expensive for a reason.
-Our goal with Fire Enrich isn't to replicate every feature of mature platforms overnight.
+Our goal with ReconnAIssance isn't to replicate every feature of mature platforms overnight.
 Instead, we want to build a powerful, open-source foundation that anyone can use, understand, and contribute to.

 This is just the start.
 By open-sourcing it, we're inviting you to join us on this journey.